sinequa/sba-angular/docs/tipstricks/startup.md

 - Manually: the values are directly written in `app.module.ts` (and/or in `environment.ts`, if the data is environment-dependent).
 - Automatically: You can activate the `StartConfigInitializer` (it is commented out by default) so that the `StartConfig` is fetched automatically from the server.
 This approach is convenient, but has two issues:

-    1. It requires that your app is served a URL with the pattern `/app/<app-name>` (which is the case if the app is deployed in Sinequa, but not if you are using `ng serve`).
+    1. It requires that your app is served from a URL with the pattern `/app/<app-name>` (which is the case if the app is deployed in Sinequa, but not if you are using `ng serve`).
     2. It makes an extra web service call to fetch the data from the server, which slows down the application startup.

 The key properties of the `StartConfig` are the following: